Zigbee2MQTTZigbee2MQTT

 Firmware release notes: https://www.silabs.com/developers/zigbee-emberznet?tab=documentation

-Multiprotocol is not currently supported due to the various issues associated with it.
+Multiprotocol firmware is not supported.
 The recommended alternative to establish multiple networks is to use one adapter per protocol.

 Configuration